kaytwo/easierchair/README.md

 stdout in descending desirability order.
 Protip: page through this with `less` in one window and make your bids in another window.

+If you want to further prune your interests, you can safely run `rank_papers.py` again after changing `interests.txt` and it will update correctly.
+If you want to start over, delete `interests.txt`.

 Other generated files:

 `papers.ngrams.json` normalizes keywords to lowercase, adds bigrams of all